sparkflows/sparkflows-docs/docs/user-guide/visualizations/exporting-visuals.rst

 Since Fire Insights is Browser based end to end, its easy to export the pages as PDF files using the Browser Capabilities.

 - Go to dashboard under your application where you have created batch dashboard
-- when you click on view option, able to visualize etc. added in that dashboard, there you will have ``Export`` option, Click on that.
+- On clicking on view option, able to visualize etc. added in that dashboard, there you will have ``Export`` option, Click on that.

 .. figure:: ../../_assets/user-guide/batch_dashboard.PNG